 Where did you train?
 I have been trained by some of the top portrait sculptors in the country including at the University of Sussex, Heatherley’s School of Fine Art, Kingston University, masterclasses run by the Society of Portrait Sculptors as well as the Florence Academy of Art (Florence, Italy).

 What commissions do you undertake?
 Private portrait commissions as well as public commissions, such as my 7ft 4in bronze of Sir Nigel Gresley for King’s Cross Station, being unveiled at King’s Cross Station on the 5 April 2016, and my bronze sculpture of Sadako Sasaki for the Hed Wenn peace garden in Wales.
 I am currently working on an exciting commission to celebrate the lives of women biscuit factory workers – the ‘Cracker Packers’ – for Caldewgate, Carlisle.
-And in January 2018 I will start work on my newly won commission of Emmeline Pankhurst for St Peter’s Square, Manchester, due to be unveiled on 14 December 2018.
+And in February 2018 I am starting work on my newly won commission of Emmeline Pankhurst for St Peter’s Square, Manchester, due to be unveiled on 14 December 2018.

 Where do you exhibit?
 Since 2007 my work has been shown widely, in over 60 galleries, exhibitions and sculpture trails across London, southern England and Wales.

 What professional bodies are you a member of?
-I am a member and former Council member of the Society of Women Artists (SWA), newly elected to the Royal British Society of Sculptors (RBS) and a Fellow of the Royal Society of Arts (RSA).
+I am a member and former Council member of the Society of Women Artists (SWA), newly elected to the Royal Society of Sculptors (RBS) and a Fellow of the Royal Society of Arts (RSA).
 I am also the sculptural advisor to the Hove Plinth project from its inception (an initiative of the Hove Civic Society).

 What awards have you received?
 I have received prestigious awards, including the Falle Fine Art Bronze Sculpture Award, the President and Vice President Award of the SWA, and the Society of Portrait Sculptors’ Masterclass Prize in 2010 and 2012.